 Changing where Publii stores its Website Files

 You may set your own storage location for Publii's website files, allowing you to, for example, automatically save your website files to your Dropbox folder so that your site is automatically backed up to the cloud.
-To modify the storage location, open Publii's Global Settings by clicking on the three dots at the top-right of the app window, and clicking on Settings:
+To modify the storage location, open Publii's App Settings by clicking on the Three-Dots Icon at the top-right of the app window, and clicking on App Settings:

-This will open the Global Settings screen.
-The second block of options in this section is titled Files Location; click on the Sites Location filed to automatically open the file explorer and select which folder you wish the files to be saved.
+This will open the App Settings screen.
+The second block of options in this section is titled Files Location; click on the Sites Location field to automatically open the file explorer and select which folder you wish the files to be saved.
 Once done, click the Save Settings button at the top of the screen to save changes.
-If you wish to return to using the default storage location, click the Clear button next to the Sites Location field; this will erase the existing location and replace it with the default path once the settings are saved.
+If you wish to return to using the default storage location, click the red 'X' button next to the Sites Location field; this will erase the existing location and replace it with the default path once the settings are saved.